CONSERVATION & ETHOS

 Conservation, Adventure and Great Food

-Conservation, stewardship and adventure are the pillars of Boundary Expeditions.
+Conservation, Education and Adventure are the pillars Boundary Expeditions is built upon.
 We focus on organizing amazing river trips while treating mother nature with the utmost respect.

-The Middle Fork of the Salmon river is the most prized wilderness river trip in North America, if not world.
+The Middle Fork of the Salmon river is largely considered the most prized wilderness river trip in North America, if not the world.
 At Boundary Expeditions, we take pride in utilizing a leave no trace ethic on the river and ensuring that our practices line up with our ecological values.

-- Sourcing eco friendly cleaning products for cleaning coolers and boats, laundry soap for sleeping bags
+- Sourcing eco friendly cleaning products for washing coolers, boats, and sleeping bags

 - Recycling trip cardboards, plastics and cans